AndrewIrwin/mmab-www/content/opportunities.md

-Researchers will be given exposure to interdisciplinary research and the opportunity to develop skills in a variety of areas including: statistical analyses, bioinformatics, modelling, and laboratory work.
-Ideally applicants will have an interest in, expertise or familiarity with one or more of the following: phytoplankton culture, oceanic cruise experience, physiological, biochemical and molecular assays on phytoplankton, bioinformatics techniques especially transcriptomics on non-model organisms, marine ecological modelling, or computationally-intensive statistical analyses.
+Researchers will be given exposure to interdisciplinary research and the opportunity to develop skills in a variety of areas including: statistical analyses, bioinformatics, modeling, and laboratory work.
+Ideally applicants will have an interest in, expertise or familiarity with one or more of the following: phytoplankton culture, oceanic cruise experience, physiological, biochemical and molecular assays on phytoplankton, bioinformatics techniques especially transcriptomics on non-model organisms, marine ecological modeling, or computationally-intensive statistical analyses.

+Researchers will join Dalhousie
-Students and post-doctoral fellows are to be housed at Dalhousie University in the Oceanography or Mathematics and Statistics departments to work with Dr. Zoe Finkel and Dr. Andrew Irwin.
+University in the Oceanography or Mathematics and Statistics departments to work with Dr. Zoe Finkel and Dr. Andrew Irwin.
 There will be opportunities to interact with collaborating groups at MIT,